Gears are ubiquitous in the man-made world, found in items ranging from wristwatches to car engines, but it seems that nature invented them first.

 "If there were to be a slight timing difference between the legs, then the body would start to spin," Burrows said.

-The gears synchronize the movement of the hind legs to within about 30 microseconds of each other — much faster than the nervous system could achieve, according to the study findings, detailed in the Friday issue of the journal Science.
-[The 7 Most Amazing Bug Ninja Skills]
+The gears synchronize the movement of the hind legs to within about 30 microseconds of each other — much faster than the nervous system could achieve, according to the study findings, detailed in the Sept.
+13 issue of the journal Science. [ The 7 Most Amazing Bug Ninja Skills ]

-Sometimes, Burrows observed, the gears slipped past one another, but when they finally engaged, the two legs became synced.
+Sometimes, Burrows observed that the gears slipped past one another, but when they finally engaged, the two legs became synced.

 Burrows did an experiment with a dead planthopper: When he pulled one of its legs, both of them extended rapidly.
 Thus, the mechanics of the skeletal system alone can synchronize the legs, he said.